 Great North Trail

-The award-winning 800-mile Great North Trail links the Pennine Bridleway with the northern tips of mainland Scotland, through some of Britain’s most stunning upland areas and four National Parks.
+The award-winning 800-mile Great North Trail links the Pennine Bridleway with the northern tips of mainland Scotland, heading through some of Britain’s most stunning upland areas and four National Parks.

 Plans to extend the Pennine Bridleway into Scotland were proposed in 1999, but many years later, we’re still waiting.

 So Cycling UK decided to take on the challenge and develop an alternative route which you can ride right now.